rsyslog/rsyslog/source/configuration/modules/imhttp.rst

    "string", "no", "ports", "8080"

 Configures "listening_ports" in the civetweb library.
-This option may also be configured using the liboptions_ (below) however, this option will take precendence.
+This option may also be configured using the liboptions_ (below) however, this option will take precedence.

 - `Civetweb listening_ports <https://github.com/civetweb/civetweb/blob/master/docs/UserManual.md#listening_ports-8080>`_